 As we just discussed they are extremely important in influencing the buying decision of potential customers, not just through word of mouth and direct referrals, but advocates are also extremely active online.

-Social media, forums, websites, product reviews, eCommerce sites and app stores are their new favoured playgrounds, and with more and more customers heading that way for more info before committing to purchase, it’s vital you have these communities in place to speak positively about your brand.
+Social media, forums, websites, product reviews, eCommerce sites and app stores are their new favored playgrounds, and with more and more customers heading that way for more info before committing to purchase, it’s vital you have these communities in place to speak positively about your brand.

 But I want to give you another example of how a customer advocate was recently able to swoop in and save the day.

 Now it’s true that not all customers are going to be happy all of the time, no matter how great your field sales team are.
 Sometimes there will be slight niggles or maybe technical glitches (if you’re working in software) that can be frustrating for a client.

-As a field sales rep it’s your duty to keep these issues to a minimum and that when they do come to pass they are dealt with as swiftly and as efficiently as possible.
-But if all your efforts go in vain, try looking for precedence with some of your other clients.
+As a field sales rep it’s your duty to keep these issues to a minimum and that when they do arise they are dealt with as swiftly and as efficiently as possible.
+But if all your efforts appear to be in vain, try looking for precedence with some of your other clients.

 Do you know any that were having similar difficulties?
 Maybe from the same industry?
 Or with a similar type of working process that they were able to work around?